Evolutionary Optimization of Physics-Informed Neural Networks: Evo-PINN Frontiers and Opportunities: Optimization and Generalization Challenges

 \subsection{Challenges in Learning Generalizable PINN Model}

-With the simulation (hypothesis evaluation) and inference capability, PINNs are versatile and can be applied to various applications common in science such as model-predictive-control, scenario planning, and design exploration~\cite{arnold2021state,gokhale2022physics,gungordu2022robust,mowlavi2023optimal}.
+Given both simulation (hypothesis evaluation) and inference capabilities, PINNs are versatile and can be applied to various applications common in science such as model-predictive-control, scenario planning, and design exploration~\cite{arnold2021state, gokhale2022physics, gungordu2022robust, mowlavi2023optimal}; see Fig.~\ref{fig:task-distribution}.
 The commonality to these applications is the need for multiple accurate and physics-compliant predictions across a series of related problems.
-These repeated evaluations usually differ by modifications to the physics scenario such as changes in geometric shape, PDE parameter, IC and BC.\\
+These repeated evaluations usually differ by modifications to the physics scenario such as changes in geometric shape, PDE parameter, IC, and BC.\\